tikv/rfcs/README.md

 3. The PR is merged or closed when at least two project maintainers reach consensus.

+### Style of an RFC

+We should wrap line at 80 characters.

 ### License

 This content is licensed under Apachie License, Version 2.0,